Learn Growing Peas in Containers & Pots to plant them on your apartment balcony or patio and enjoy a fresh harvest!

-- Minor pest infestation can be removed by hands by squeezing them with fingers.
+- A minor pest infestation can be removed by hands by squeezing with fingers.

 - Spider mites are one more menace.
-To remove, target them with a jet of water or use insecticidal soap.
+To remove them, target them with a jet of water or use insecticidal soap.
 Neem oil is also a very effective organic way to get rid of them.

 Plant at least 20-30 plants to have a bountiful harvest for one person.
 If you’re growing 5 plants in a container, you’ll need 5-6 containers like that.

-Remove all the pods; else your plant will stop producing them at all.
-And don’t uproot the pea plants yet after harvesting it the first time: Look out for flowers, if they’re appearing and the weather is favorable, they may bear more pods.
+Remove all the pods, or else your plant will stop producing them at all.
+And don’t uproot the pea plants yet after harvesting them the first time.
+Look out for flowers, if they’re appearing and the weather is favorable, they may bear more pods.